patrickbwarren/map-reduce-monte-carlo/README.md

 ### Outline

-> *In Hartree's opinion [ca 1951] all the calculations that would ever be needed [in the UK] could be done on three digital computers.*
+> In Hartree's opinion [ca 1951] all the calculations that would ever be needed [in the UK] could be done on three digital computers.
-   --- B. V. Bowden
+   &mdash; *B. V. Bowden*

 A typical Monte-Carlo simulation consists of generating samples at random, for which some property or properties are measured.
 For